Beating the Heat: The Complete Guide to Solar Control Glass

 Here is the quantitative data comparing standard double glazing against Pilkington’s high-performance options.

-Glass Type g-value (Heat In) Light Transmission Heat Rejection
+Glass Type g-value (Heat In) Light Trans.
+Heat Rejection

 4. The Pilkington Product Range: Choosing Your Glass